Beechcraft Bonanza: Design and development

 The Model 33 Debonair was introduced in 1960 as a lower-priced model with more austere standard instrumentation, exterior equipment, paint schemes, and interior fabrics and trim than the more prestigious V-tail Bonanza.
 However, most Bonanza features were available as factory options on the Debonair, and by the mid 1960s, most Debonair buyers were ordering most or all of these options.
 Realizing this, Beechcraft dropped the Debonair name and most of the basic and seldom-ordered standard features with the introduction of the E33 in 1968.

 Despite its name, the Twin Bonanza is a substantially wider and heavier aircraft that is mostly dissimilar to the single-engined Bonanza; the only major shared parts are the front fuselage sides, windows, and main cabin door.
 However, the Twin Bonanza had trouble competing with the similarly capable but substantially lighter Cessna 310 and Piper PA-23, so Beechcraft used the basic Bonanza fuselage and many other Bonanza parts to create the twin-engined Travel Air, which was later developed into the Baron.

 Operational history

+The Bonanza line gained fame as one of the first two fully modern light aircraft, along with the slower, short-lived North American Navion, and has been widely sought as a business and personal transport for the executive and professional class.
+Several military variants have served as trainers for the U.S. Air Force, U.S. Navy, and in other countries.
+It was also briefly used as a short-haul feeder airliner, at the outset of Central Airlines of Texas.
+First flight in December 1945 was followed by first deliveries in 1947, continuing in production, in one version or another, until the planned end of production in December 2026 -- 79 years -- making it the longest continually produced aircraft in the world, with over 18,000 produced, and over 6,000 twin-engined variants.